 Section 428 and 429 of the IPC, 1860 exclusively deal with the crimes committed against animals.

-428. Mischief by killing or maiming animal of the value of ten rupees. -Whoever commits mischief by killing, poisoning, maiming, or rendering useless any animal or animals of the value of ten rupees or upwards, shall be punished with imprisonment of either description for a term which may extend to two years, or with fine, or with both.
+428. Mischief by killing or maiming an animal of the value of ten rupees. -Whoever commits mischief by killing, poisoning, maiming, or rendering useless any animal or animals of the value of ten rupees or upwards, shall be punished with imprisonment of either description for a term which may extend to two years, or with fine, or with both.

 429. Mischief by killing or maiming cattle, etc., of any value or any animal of the value of fifty rupees. —Whoever commits mischief by killing, poisoning, maiming, or rendering useless, any elephant, camel, horse, mule, buffalo, bull, cow or ox, whatever may be the value thereof, or any other animal of the value of fifty rupees or upwards, shall be punished with imprisonment of either description for a term which may extend to five years, or with fine, or with both.

 Animal welfare organizations like People for the Ethical Treatment of Animals (PETA) have driven several legislative and administrative moves.
 PETA is the largest animal rights organization in the world.
-It focuses on the four areas where the animals suffer the most: in laboratories, in the food industry, in the clothing trade, and the entertainment industry.
+It focuses on the four areas where the animals suffer the most: in laboratories, in the food industry, in the clothing trade, and in the entertainment industry.

 PETA v.
 Union of India